lautarovculic/ioscpy/README.md

 ## Scope

-ioscpy is for controlling your own jailbroken iPhone from your Mac, over the USB cable, on the same desk.
-It runs on macOS and talks to a jailbroken iOS device.
+ioscpy is for controlling your own jailbroken iPhone from your Mac and Linux (Debian) device, over the USB cable, on the same desk.
+For Linux hosts, same external requirement as macOS: libimobiledevice tools (`iproxy`, `idevice_id`, `ideviceinfo`) and `usbmuxd`.

-It is not for Linux or Windows, and not for iPhones that are not jailbroken.
+It is not for Windows, and not for iPhones that are not jailbroken.

 ## Author / Contributors